MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createicon.md

 When you are finished using the icon, destroy it using the <a href="/windows/desktop/api/winuser/nf-winuser-destroyicon">DestroyIcon</a> function.

-You can create a colored custom icon at run time by using the [**CreateIconIndirect**](/windows/desktop/api/Winuser/nf-winuser-createiconindirect) function, which creates an icon based on the content of an [**ICONINFO**](/windows/desktop/api/Winuser/ns-winuser-iconinfo) structure.
+To create a colored icon at run time you must use the [**CreateIconIndirect**](/windows/desktop/api/Winuser/nf-winuser-createiconindirect) function, which creates a icon based on the content of an [**ICONINFO**](/windows/desktop/api/Winuser/ns-winuser-iconinfo) structure.

 #### Examples